otago-polytechnic-bit-courses/ID608001-intermediate-app-dev-concepts/lecture-notes/01-backend-module/02-development-workflow.md

 It will lint and fix all files with the extensions - `.js` and `.json`.

-Test this script before you move onto the **Formative Assessment**.
+Test this script before you move on to the **Formative Assessment**.

 **Resource:** <https://eslint.org>